“Son of man, set your face against Gog, of the land of Magog.” Ezekiel 38:2

 Gog and Magog and “-Stan”

 Many scholars believe Gog and Magog will come specifically from the former Soviet republics of Kazakhstan, Kyrgyzstan, Uzbekistan, Turkmenistan, Tajikistan, and possibly the northern parts of Afghanistan.
-These countries have an overwhelming Muslim following, who will have enough motivation to move against Israel (as the Muslims already do).
+These countries have an overwhelming Muslim following, who will have enough motivation to move against Israel (as they already do).

-Taken together, it seems Magog will originate from the “-stan” countries, Iran, Turkey, Armenia, certain northern African countries, and possibly others such as Iraq and anti-Israel terrorist groups, all in a coalition with Russia.
+Taken together, it seems Magog will originate from the “-stan” countries, Iran, Turkey, Armenia, certain northern African countries, and possibly others such as Iraq and anti-Israel terrorist groups (Hamas, Hezbollah, Islamic jihads), all in a coalition with Russia.

 “You will ascend, coming like a storm, covering the land like a cloud, you and all your troops and many peoples with you.”
 Ezekiel 38:9